lxc/incus/doc/howto/projects_confine.md

 ## Confine projects to specific Incus users

-If you use the [Incus snap](https://snapcraft.io/lxd), you can configure the multi-user Incus daemon contained in the snap to dynamically create projects for all users in a specific user group.
+Incus can be configured to dynamically create projects for all users in a specific user group.

-To do so, set the `daemon.user.group` configuration option to the corresponding user group:

-    sudo snap set lxd daemon.user.group=<user_group>
+This is usually achived by having some users be a member of the `incus` group but not the `incus-admin` group.

 Make sure that all user accounts that you want to be able to use Incus are a member of this group.